Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers

 \subsubsection{Pauli Twirling}

 Pauli twirling is a method averaging out the off-diagonal coherent errors of the circuits in the Pauli basis, $\{ I, \sigma^x, \sigma^y, \sigma^z \}$ \cite{bennett1996purification, wallman2016noise, cai2019constructing}.
 In Pauli twirling, a Clifford gate is surrounded by the Pauli gates back and forth which is mathematically identical to the Clifford gate.
 The efficiency is empirically proved in previous studies \cite{Kim-error-mitigation, kim2023evidence}.
-Fig.~\ref{fig:pauli_twriling} shows the Pauli twirling method we applied to this study.
-We applied the Pauli twirling only to $\texttt{ECR}$ and $\texttt{CZ}$ gates which are an implementation counterpart of $\texttt{CNOT}$ (cf. Sec. \ref{sec:circuit_construction}).
-First, we searched all the combinations of Pauli gates that are mathematically identical up the global phase with only the Clifford gate ($\texttt{ECR}$ or $\texttt{CZ}$ gate in our experiments).
+Figure~\ref{fig:pauli_twriling} shows the Pauli twirling method we applied to this study.
+First, we searched all the combinations of Pauli gates that are mathematically identical up the global phase with only the Clifford gate ($\texttt{CX}$ or $\texttt{CZ}$ gate depending on the target quantum device in our experiments).
 This is our Pauli twirling gates set.
 Since the Pauli gate set has four elements and we have four positions, the search domain is $256 (=4^4)$ cases.
 The trivial case is placing the identity gate in the position, $1, 2, 3$, and $4$ in Fig. \ref{fig:pauli_twriling}.
 One non-trivial case is putting $\sigma^z, \sigma^x, \sigma^z,$ and $\sigma^x$ at $1, 2, 3$, and $4$, respectively.
 We duplicated $10$ copies of the base quantum circuit.
-After that, we randomly chose a Pauli twirling gate combination out of the prepared Pauli twirling gates set and applied them to the Clifford gate ($\texttt{ECR}$ or $\texttt{CZ}$ gate depending on the target quantum device in our experiments) as described in Fig. \ref{fig:pauli_twriling}.
+After that, we randomly chose a Pauli twirling gate combination out of the prepared Pauli twirling gates set and applied them to the Clifford gate as described in Fig. \ref{fig:pauli_twriling}.